elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_08.md

     !!! question "Reflection"

-        Can you find some metadata which is automatically imported from the github repository?
-What metadata is missing?
+        Which metadata is automatically imported from your GitHub repository?
+Are there any important metadata fields that are missing?

         ??? tip "Hints"

-            Zenodo automatically extract metadata about your release from GitHub APIs.
+            Zenodo automatically extracts metadata about your release from GitHub APIs.
 For example, the authors are determined from the repository’s contributor statistics or the citation.cff file that is used to populate the GitHub repository with information.
 To overwrite some of the default metadata that would come from a regular GitHub release you can include a .zenodo.json file at the root of your GitHub repository.
 This will not be covered in this course but you can find more information in the [Zenodo Developers documentation](https://developers.zenodo.org/#add-metadata-to-your-github-repository-release)

             | Zenodo Record      | GitHub Repository                    |